 It is a well-known fact that construction sites are dangerous places to work, and this is why it is vital that your employer upholds their legal duty to keep you as safe as possible when working.
 In our experience, we have seen the level of influence a construction accident can have and we understand how painful, isolating and frustrating this type of injury can be.
 Construction accident injuries often have a financial impact, but compensation cannot take away the fact that you have an injury; however, it can assist you in returning to your old life.

-If you are considering making a compensation claim and wonder whether the claim is valid, it is recommended that you contact our legally trained advisors for free advice on 0808 164 9153.
-Our advisors are happy to answer any queries you have and will inform you whether they think you are eligible for a claim.
+If you are considering making a compensation claim and wonder whether the claim is valid, it is recommended that you contact our legally trained advisers for free advice on 0808 164 9153.
+Our advisers are happy to answer any queries you have and will inform you whether they think you are eligible for a claim.
 Remember that when contacting us, there is no obligation to pursue a claim and the call is fully confidential.

 Who Is Responsible For Making The Construction Site Secure?